 After filling the 13-gallon tank sufficiently, he unscrewed cap on what appeared to be another opening to the same tank.
 Actually, this was an opening into a second smaller compartment within the fuel tank.
 This one-gallon compartment held the gasoline that was used to get the tractor started.
 From a partially filled five-gallon gas can, he had in the machine shed he filled this little tank with the more expensive gasoline.
 Then he took an 8” Crescent wrench from the work bench located nearby and opened the plug on the fuel line vent which protruded through the hood of the little tractor just above the engine.
 By opening the valve at the bottom of the fuel bowl, he let all the kerosene out of the carburetor and the fuel line.
 Then he reached back under the fuel tank and turned off the fuel coming from the kerosene tank and turned on the valve leading from the gasoline tank.

 After cleaning the gutters in the barn sweeping the alley and spreading lime on the alley way and gutters he restarted the tractor and headed to the lower pasture with the manure.
 Before passing through the gate out of the barnyard he checked the temperature gauge of the tractor.
 The engine was now at normal operating temperature.
-Thus, he turned off the gasoline and turned on the kerosene and off he went to the fields burning the cheaper kerosene fuel.
+Thus, he turned off the gasoline and turned on the kerosene by turning the valve under the gas tank and off he went to the fields burning the cheaper kerosene fuel.

 When he reached the far end of the pasture, he turned around and lined up adjacent to strip of manure that he had spread the previous day.
 He got off the tractor to put the manure spreader in gear, first the beaters and wide spread control lever located on the left side of the operator’s seat still located on the horse-drawn nmanure spreader.
 Then he engaged the apron control lever on the right side of the spreader.
 With a full load of manure, he would have positioned the lever in the first or second notch (the slowest apron speeds) in order to have a thin covering of manure in the field.
 However, with these partial loads from the barn, he adjusted the lever in the fifth notch to unload in a hurry.
 After the spreader was empty, he dismounted the tractor and disengaged the spreader controls and returned to the machine shed.

-Thus, after arriving at the bare corn field, our Palmer Township farmer adjusted the lever on both sections of drag so that the teeth of the drag were in their upper most position.
-In this position the teeth of the drag were almost parallel to the ground and touched the ground no more often than did the crossbar of the drag section to which the teeth were attached.
+Thus, after arriving at the bare corn field, our Palmer Township farmer adjusted the lever on both sections of drag so that the teeth of the drag were lifted into a position where the points of the teeth of the drag cut into the soil no more than 1/2 an inch.
+In this position, the teeth of the drag were digging no deeper that almost parallel to the ground and touched the ground no more often than did the crossbar of the drag section to which the teeth were attached.
 Thus, only the top ¼” of top soil was disturbed.
 The weeds were disrupted and the corn remained safe.
-Rolling along in high (3rd ) gear at 3-3/4 mph, he would cover the whole 30 acre field before milking time in the evening.
+Rolling along in high (3rd) gear at 3-3/4 mph, he would cover the whole 30 acre field before milking time in the evening.
 He was careful to keep the rear wheels of the tractor between the row markings created by the corn planter so that the spades on the steel wheels would not disturb the germinating corn.

 Once again Queeny accompanied him.
 Dragging the corn field obliterated all the corn planter markings.
 Thus, he would not be able to revisit the corn field with the tractor until the corn sprouted and revealed where the rows were.
 He almost wished that he had rubber tires on the tractor so as to avoid the disturbing the underground corn seeds on the end rows with the spades on steel wheels of No. 65999.
 Nonetheless, he realized that corn would soon be peeking up through the ground any time now and the rows would once again be clearly distinguishable.